 Online students typically have obligations such as family and work.
 With this in mind, many programs allow students to fluctuate their enrollment between full and part-time.
 It is quite common for students to attend on a part-time basis throughout the duration of their program.
 The majority of programs also allow students to “stop out” for a semester without having to reapply.
 Most programs allow students a maximum of 5-6 years to complete the degree.
 Should they exceed the timeframe, they are required to reapply and may potentially have to complete additional courses.

-This concludes our list of the top 30 most affordable master’s in sports psychology online programs of 2019.
+This concludes our list of the top 30 most affordable master’s in sports psychology online programs.